akrobate67/chrome-hyperiums7/README.md

 #### Trading
 - One input for all planets in Global exploitations manager
+- Population size for each planet in Global exploitations manager

 #### Cash
 - Link to spy report for captive planets on cash page